-With Intrusion Detection, an alarm is generated when a person trespasses the boundaries of the detection area.
+With Intrusion Detection, an alarm is generated when an object enters the boundaries of the detection area.
 Up to 4 detection areas can be added.
 Note that it is recommended NOT to overlap the detection areas when adding multiple detection areas.
 Select the checkbox next to Intrusion to enable and click to configure.

 - 1. Once enabled, click to mark the live view with a detection area.
 Repeat this step to add another detection area. - 2.
 Drag the nodes of the detection area to mark the boundary for detection. - 3.
-You can use the following functions to reduce false alarm. - Time Threshold: The minimum period of time for a person to stay within the detection area before an alarm is triggered. - Sensitivity: Move the slider to adjust the detection - Percentage: Type the minimum size of the person compared to the detection area for the person to be detected. - 4.
-Follow Step 5 ~ 6, 3.5.1.1 Cross Line.
+You can use the following functions to reduce false alarm. - Time Threshold: The minimum period of time for an object to stay within the detection area before an alarm is triggered. - Sensitivity: Move the slider to adjust the detection. - Percentage: Type the minimum size of the object compared to the detection area for the object to be detected. - 4.
+For Trigger Actions and Plan, follow Step 5 ~ 6, 3.5.1.1 Cross Line.